anishathalye/periscope/README.md

 consume.** Future versions of Periscope may add to the information that's included in the dump, but the layout of existing data will not change.

-**`psc tree` lists all duplicates in a given directory**

-Lists all files recursively contained in the given directory (or the current directory, if none is given) that have a duplicate file elsewhere.
-This command hides hidden files and folders by default; the `-a` flag includes hidden files.

 **`psc ls` lists a directory**

 Lists files and folders in the given directory (or the current directory, if